 Remember that preliminary pages (first pages) often explain abbreviations and other special features.
-End have tables charts. may or The auxiliary pages (other pages) may also have information, such as a list of colleges or cities. geographical separate appendix may give biographical entries.
+End pages may have tables or charts.
+The auxiliary pages (other pages) may also have information, such as a list of colleges or cities. separate appendix give geographical and biographical А may entries.
 The table of contents or list of illustrations will help locate information on these preliminary or auxiliary pages.
 Especially school textbooks may have a vocabulary or glossary section.
 Glossary is a list of technical words or expressions used in a field of study or book.
 As mentioned before, appendix or auxiliary sections of books may contain a glossary section.
-Dictionary order become synonym has for alphabetical order.
+Dictionary order has become a synonym for alphabetical order.